gyadam/self-driving-system-integration/README.md

 In this implementation the DBW Node subscribes to the `current_velocity` ROS topic (current velocity of the car), to the `twist_cmd` ROS topic (velocity commands from the Waypoint Follower Node) and to the `dbw_enabled` ROS topic (information about the DBW system status).
 The DBW Node publishes onto the `throttle_cmd`, `steering_cmd` and the `brake_cmd` ROS topics.

-The implementation is splitted up into two files: `ros/src/twist_controller/dbw_node.py` and `ros/src/twist_controller/twist_controller.py`.
+The implementation is splited up into two files: `ros/src/twist_controller/dbw_node.py` and `ros/src/twist_controller/twist_controller.py`.
 Inside the `dbw_node.py` file is the whole ROS logic implemented (Subscribers, Publisher) and also the loop, which runs at 50Hz the controller.
 It only publishes onto the topics, if drive by wire is enabled.
 There are cases, where drive by wire is disabled, e.g. when the car stands at a red traffic light.

 The controller is inside the `twist_controller.py` file.
 It uses a Lowpass Filter, a PID controller and a Yaw controller (`yaw_controller.py`) to achieve the throttle and steering commands.
 To reduce oscillation from the velocity command (from the `twist_cmd` topic) the Lowpass filter is used.
 Since the integrational error of the PID controller would increase, when the vehicle does not move, the PID controller has to be reseted every time the DBW is disabled.
-The brake command is calculated seperatly as torque value:
+The brake command is calculated separately as torque value:

 ```python
 ## Brake value calculation